 The City is divided into use districts …also known as “Zones”… and regulations for each are established in regard to location, construction alteration, and use of structures and land.
-For a copy of the “Unofficial” Zoning Map for the City of Three Rivers, click the map to the right.
-If you have any questions concerning a specific property, please contact the zoning administrator.
+To view the city’s Zoning Map, click on the map graphic to the right… And if you have any questions concerning a specific property, please contact the zoning administrator.
 For access to zoning & building permits, please visit our new Permits webpage!